ens-ds23/ensembl-client/src/assets/browser/desc-dauphin.md

 Atoms may be assembled into structured types.
 Permissible structures are:

-  * **structs**: records of a defined shape accessed by keys referencing values;
+  * **structs**: records of a defined shape, accessed by keys referencing values;
-  * **tuples**: records of a defined length accessed by indexes referencing values;
+  * **tuples**: records of a defined length, accessed by indexes referencing values;
   * **enums**: descriminated unions of values;
   * **vectors**: sequences of values of the same type;

-The above structured types may be nested but not defined recursively (ie they must be of finite, specified depth).
+The above structured types may be nested, but not defined recursively (ie they must be of finite, specified depth).

 ## Types